Claire Thompson, MT

 Without missing a beat, I answered: “I cried.”

-That made Kelsey laugh, and I laughed, and the whole crew laughed, like it was the funniest thing we’d heard since we left civilization.
-The comic timing of the exchange had been too perfect.
+That made Kelsey laugh, and I laughed, and the whole crew laughed like it was the funniest thing we’d heard since we left civilization.
+The comedic timing of the exchange had been too perfect.
 And just like that, my moment of shame and failure was transformed into nothing but another silly trail mishap, the kind of shared story that makes you feel anything but alone.

 Get in touch today to work with Claire!